The “Iced French” Manicure Is Spring’s Coolest Take On A Classic

 Chilled Butter

-While the French manicure is characterized by its white tip, you can really play into the “iced” element by mixing up the color.
+While the French manicure is characterised by its white tip, you can really play into the “iced” element by mixing up the colour.
 We’re obsessed with the butter yellow shade that Sydney-based nail artist Britt has used here.

 AdvertisementADVERTISEMENT